Bernhard von Bülow: State Secretary for Foreign Affairs

-Imperial Secretary of State
+Imperial State Secretary

 Bülow also held a seat in the Prussian government.
-Although Wilhelm was emperor of all Germany, he was also king of Prussia.
+Under the Imperial German Constitution, Wilhelm was both emperor of all Germany, and king of Prussia.
 As Foreign Secretary, Bülow was chiefly responsible for carrying out the policy of colonial expansion with which the emperor was identified.
 He was welcomed by the Foreign Office because he was the first professional diplomat to be placed in charge since Bismarck's resignation in 1890.
 Bülow had been wary of accepting the post if Holstein remained as Imperial First Councillor, as Holstein had in practice held great authority in recent years.
 Holstein was regarded as indispensable because of his long experience in office, rank, cunning and phenomenal memory.
 Eulenburg advised Bülow to stake out a firm but working relationship immediately on his arrival, and both succeeded in working together.
 In 1899, on bringing to a successful conclusion the negotiations by which Germany acquired the Caroline Islands, he was raised to the rank of Count.

 In October 1900, Bülow was summoned to Wilhelm's hunting retreat at Hubertsstock, where Wilhelm asked Bülow to become Chancellor of the German Empire and Prime Minister of Prussia.
 Bülow queried whether he was the best man for the job.
 Wilhelm admitted he would have preferred Eulenburg on a personal level but was not sure he was sufficiently able.
 On 16 October, Bülow was summoned again to Homburg, where the Kaiser met his train in person.
 Wilhelm explained that Hohenlohe had announced he could no longer be and so Bülow accepted the job.
 A replacement State Secretary was necessary, which was first offered to Holstein, who turned it down since he preferred not to take a position that required appearing before the Reichstag.
 The post was given to Baron Oswald von Richthofen, who had already been serving as undersecretary to Bülow.
 It was made clear that the State Secretary's post would now revert to the subordinate role it had played in Bismarck's time, with Holstein remaining the more important adviser on foreign affairs.